 Subcontract means any written agreement between the Contractor and another party to fulfill the requirements of this Contract.
-However, such term does not include insurance purchased by the Contractor to limit its loss with respect to an individual Enrollee.
+However, such term does not include insurance purchased by the Contractor to limit its loss with respect to an individual Enrollee and does not include agreements with Participating Providers.